skroutz/mistry/README.md

 Interacting with mistry is done in two ways: (1) using `mistry` or (2) using the JSON API directly.
-We recommended using `mistry` whenever possible (although it may occassionally lag behind the server in terms of supported features).
+We recommended using `mistry` whenever possible (although it may occasionally lag behind the server in terms of supported features).

 #### Client